Azure/API-Management/changelogs/api-management-service.md

 # Azure API Management service changelog

-## Release - API Management service: November, 2024
+## Release - API Management service: January, 2025

 This release will be deployed gradually in phases and batches, [following the safe deployment practices framework](https://learn.microsoft.com/en-us/azure/api-management/validate-service-updates).
 The rollout will span several weeks across all Azure regions, so your services may not have the new features and fixes until the deployment is complete.